trackmania-rl/tmrl/README.md

 `tmrl` enables you to train AIs in TrackMania with minimal effort.
 Tutorial for you guys [here](readme/get_started.md).
 Video of a pre-trained AI [here](https://www.youtube.com/watch?v=LN29DDlHp1U) (with a beginner introduction to the SAC algorithm).

 - :rocket: **ML developers / roboticists:**\
-`tmrl` is a python library designed to facilitate the implementation of deep RL applications in real-life robot settings.
+`tmrl` is a python library designed to facilitate the implementation of deep RL applications in real-time settings such as robots and video games.
 Full tutorial for you guys [here](readme/tuto_library.md).

 - :ok_hand: **ML developers who are TM enthusiasts with no interest in learning this huge thing:**\
 `tmrl` provides a Gym environment for TrackMania that is easy to use.
 Fast-track for you guys [here](#gym-environment).